 - ‘THERMAL AND NEUTRON DIFFRACTION STUDIES ON HYDROGEN ABSORPTION/DESORPTION PROCESSES IN METAL NANOPARTICLES’ – Dr. Hiroshi Akiba, The University of Tokyo, Japan

 This post is a part of:

-The Network of Excellence (NoE) in Hydrogen Embrittlement aims to strengthen scientific and technological excellence by developing an integrated and interdisciplinary scientific understanding of hydrogen degradation of engineering materials and their co-evolution with science, materials science, industry and society, and also by addressing the fragmentation of European and Worldwide research in this area.
+The Network of Excellence (NoE) in Hydrogen Embrittlement aims to strengthen scientific and technological excellence by developing an integrated and interdisciplinary scientific approach, and also by addressing the fragmentation of European and Worldwide research in this area.